 Smooth Operations for Property Portfolio Management

 Every day is different, but there are a few core components that will require your focus: bookings, guest management and changeovers.
 You need to have your proverbial house in order with these foundations.
-Or you will be setting yourself up for errors, which can lead to costly mistakes for your property portfolio management company.
+Otherwise, you will be setting yourself up for errors, which can lead to costly mistakes for your property portfolio management company.

 - How are my properties pacing for the upcoming months?